Corporate Governance

 Our expectation is that our suppliers, vendors, contractors, consultants, agents and other providers of products and services who are doing business with us to comply to the following policies:

-With a network of 22,656 suppliers, we do our best to support economic development of the countries we operate in by procuring goods and services from local suppliers where possible.
-In 2023, 42% of goods and services are sourced locally in Malaysia.
+With a network of 6,494 suppliers, we do our best to support economic development of the countries we operate in by procuring goods and services from local suppliers where possible.
+In 2024, 28% of expenditure was directed to suppliers local to Malaysia.